skupperproject/skupper-website/input/docs/cli/native-security-options.md

 ---
-title: Securing a {service-network}
+title: Securing a service network
 ---
-# Securing a {service-network}
+# Securing a service network

 Skupper provides default, built-in security that scales across clusters and clouds.
 This section describes additional security you can configure.

-See [Securing a service network using policies](../policy/) for information about creating granular policies for each cluster.
+See [Securing a service network using policies](../policy/index.html) for information about creating granular policies for each cluster.

 ## Restricting access to services using a Kubernetes network policy